-Other Erie County Public Health Fellows had a strong showing at this month's summit in Albany.
+- Other Erie County Public Health Fellows had a strong showing at the fall 2022 in Albany.
 They heard presentations on building resilience in public health and saw projects from fellows across NY State.

 - 5/11/2023: Grassroots Gardens food justice organizer and policy fellow Adamaah Grayse was interviewed for this Spectrum News story on solutions for areas of Buffalo that lack access to fresh, healthy and affordable food.

 - 10/13/2022: From the University at Buffalo: WNY COVID-19 Collaborative establishes 10 public health fellowships